RushanKhan1/ToDoo-List/README.md

 # ToDoo-List
 Organize your day and boost your productivity with this ToDo list.
-Featuring a beatiful design and an easy to use interface.
+Featuring a beautiful design and an easy to use interface.
 This ToDo list was made with Node.js, Express along with EJS templating.
 <br>
 <br>
 <br>